 In reality 33 | 45 is two bars in one, a trendy cocktail bar at one end and and sofa-heavy lounge room on the other.
 If you can’t decide what kind of an evening you want, start out here and let fate decide the rest.

 Hotels in El Raval

-Here I’ve narrowed 143 properties down to only three, from luxury to value.
+Here I’ve narrowed 143 properties down to only four from luxury to value.

 Casa Camper Hotel

 ☆☆☆☆☆ | €€€-€€€€ | Carrer d’Elisabets 11 | Metro: Catalunya

 This design hotel lives by the motto that luxury lies in simplicity, authenticity, and health.